All exam bookings must be made via this website.

 We suggest that before making any bookings you order and receive learning materials to enable you to estimate how much time you require to study - this varies from individual to individual.

 Please note that exam sittings can be booked up well in advance (2 to 3 months in advance).
-For those working in promotional roles, please take into account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.
+For those working in promotional roles, you must account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.

 To book an exam

 Start by going to the home page to view upcoming sittings and log in if you haven't already.
 You can then view details of the available venues, including driving directions, and the booking cut off date (usually four weeks before the sitting).
 After this date, no more bookings can be made.

 Once you have selected a sitting, click 'Book an exam'.
 You will then be required to enter the units you would like to sit on the selected date.
-If it is your first attempt at a unit, you must sit all units (mandatory or optional disease area) at the same time.
+If it is your first attempt, you must sit all units in a sitting (mandatory or optional disease area) at the same time.
 Mandatory units are sat in the morning and optional disease area units are sat in the afternoon.
 If possible, we recommend that you sit the morning and afternoon sessions on different days.

 After confirming your unit selection, make a payment.
 This confirms your booking.
 Make a note of the cut off date for the sitting you have selected - up until this date you can change the date of your sitting, for example if you need more time to study.
 After this date you will not be able to make any changes to your booking and must sit the exam on the selected date or forfeit the cost of the booking.
 Once the sitting has closed, you will be able to schedule each unit exam individually within the Online Exam portal (QuestionMark).